gamemann/XDP-Firewall/README.md

 libbpf: failed to load object '/etc/xdpfw/xdpfw_kern.o'
 ```

-**Note** - It looks like BPF while/for loop [support](https://lwn.net/Articles/794934/) was added in kernel 5.3.
+It looks like BPF while/for loop [support](https://lwn.net/Articles/794934/) was added in kernel 5.3.
 Therefore, you'll need kernel 5.3 or above for this program to run properly.

+### Will You Make This Firewall Stateful?
+There is a possibility I may make this firewall stateful in the future *when* I have time, but this will require a complete overhaul along with implementing application-specific filters.
+With that said, I am still on contract from my previous employers for certain filters of game servers.
+If others are willing to contribute to the project and implement these features, feel free to make pull requests!

+You may also be interested in this awesome project called [FastNetMon](https://github.com/pavel-odintsov/fastnetmon)!

 ## Other XDP Project(s)
 I just wanted to share other project(s) I've made using XDP for those interested.